 By Popular Request

 A couple weeks ago, I shared my experience of getting the shanks before playing Pinehurst No. 2 [check it out HERE].
 I explained that I’d found a way to get through the round without hitting any lateral shots, and the emails and comments asking, “HOW?” flooded my inbox.
-Here’s the answer.
+Here’s my anti-shank swing.

 This Lesson Is For You If: